sleepymalc/VSCode-LaTeX-Inkscape/README.md

 ### HyperSnips for Math

-If you look around in Vscode extension marketplace to find UltiSnips' equivalence, you probably will find [Vsnips](https://marketplace.visualstudio.com/items?itemName=corvofeng.Vsnips).
+If you look around in VSCode extension marketplace to find UltiSnips' equivalence, you probably will find [Vsnips](https://marketplace.visualstudio.com/items?itemName=corvofeng.Vsnips).
 But I'm not sure why this is the case, I can't figure out how to set up _ properly.
 Hence, I find another alternative, which is [HyperSnips](https://marketplace.visualstudio.com/items?itemName=draivin.hsnips).
 But hold on, don't download this too quickly!
 We will use [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips) instead, and I'll explain why in a moment.
 Before then, please first download [HyperSnips for Math](https://marketplace.visualstudio.com/items?itemName=OrangeX4.hsnips).
-Now, just follow the instruction, copy [latex.hsnips](https://github.com/sleepymalc/Vscode-LaTeX-Inkscape/blob/main/HyperSnips/latex.hsnips) into `$HOME/Library/Application Support/Code/User/hsnips/`, and you're good to go!
+Now, just follow the instruction, copy [latex.hsnips](https://github.com/sleepymalc/VSCode-LaTeX-Inkscape/blob/main/HyperSnips/latex.hsnips) into `$HOME/Library/Application Support/Code/User/hsnips/`, and you're good to go!

-To modify this file, you can either go to this file in your finder or use Vscode built-in command function.
+To modify this file, you can either go to this file in your finder or use VSCode built-in command function.
 For command function,

-1. Press `shift+cmd+space` to type in some command to Vscode.
+1. Press `shift+cmd+space` to type in some command to VSCode.
 2. Type `>HyperSnips: Open Snippet File`
 3. Choose `latex.hsnips`